oknozor/illumination/README.md

 From Wikipedia, the free encyclopedia

 ---
-Nvim Illumination is a simple Neovim plugin to render buffers in a WebKit2Gtk window.
+Illumination is a simple Neovim plugin to render buffers in a WebKit2Gtk window.
 Since it uses the Neovim rpc-api to send buffer updates, ⚠️ **it will not work with vim** ⚠️.

 Note that unlike many note rendering plugins Illumination does not render files, it renders your buffer directly via [nvim rpc api](https://neovim.io/doc/user/api.html), it means you don't need to save the current buffer to render your notes, it is really live!